Isangeles/flame/README.md

 ## Contributing
 You are welcome to contribute to project development.

-If you looking for things to do, then check TODO file.
+If you looking for things to do, then check TODO file or contact me(dev@isangeles.pl).

+When you find something to do, create new branch for your feature.
-When you finish, open pull request to merge your changes with main branch.
+After you finish, open pull request to merge your changes with master branch.

 ## Contact
 * Isangeles <<dev@isangeles.pl>>